-- (1) The Seller's warranties in clauses 7.4(2) and 7.4(3) apply except to the extent disclosed by the Seller to the Buyer: - (a) in this contract; or - (b) in writing before the Buyer signed this contract. - (2) The Seller warrants that, at the Contract Date: - (a) there is no outstanding notice under section 246AG, 247 or 248 of the Building Act 1975 or section 167 or 168 of the Planning Act 2016 that affects the Property; - (b) the Seller has not received any communication from a competent authority that may lead to the issue of a notice referred to in clause 7.4(2)(a) or a notice or order referred to in clause 7.6(1); - (c) there are no current or threatened claims or proceedings which may lead to a Court order or writ of execution affecting the Property; - (d) there is no outstanding obligation on the Seller to give notice to the administering authority under the Environmental Protection Act 1994 of a notifiable activity being conducted on the Land; and - (e) the Seller is not aware of any facts or circumstances that may lead to the Land being classified as contaminated land within the meaning of the Environmental Protection Act 1994. - (3) The Seller warrants that at settlement: - (a) if the Land is freehold: it will be the registered owner of an estate in fee simple in the Land and will own the rest of the Property; - (b) if the Land is leasehold: it will be the registered lessee, the lease is not liable to forfeiture because of default under the lease, and it will own the rest of the Property;
+- (1) The Seller's warranties in clauses 7.4(2), 7.4(3) and 7.4(4) apply except to the extent disclosed by the Seller to the Buyer: - (a) in this contract; or - (b) in writing before the Buyer signed this contract. - (2) The Seller warrants that at the Contract Date: - (a) there is no outstanding notice under section 246AG, 247 or 248 of the Building Act 1975 or section 167 or 168 of the Planning Act 2016 that affects the Property; - (b) the Seller has not received any communication from a competent authority that may lead to the issue of a notice referred to in clause 7.4(2)(a) or a notice or order referred to in clause 7.6(1); - (c) there are no current or threatened claims or proceedings which may lead to a Court order or writ of execution affecting the Property; - (d) there is no outstanding obligation on the Seller to give notice to the administering authority under the Environmental Protection Act 1994 of a notifiable activity being conducted on the Land; - (e) the Seller is not aware of any facts or circumstances that may lead to the Land being classified as contaminated land within the meaning of the Environmental Protection Act 1994. - (3) The Seller warrants that at settlement: - it will be the registered owner of an estate in fee simple in the Lot and will own the Improvements and Included Chattels; - it will be capable of completing this contract (unless the Seller dies or becomes mentally incapable after the Contract Date); and - (c) there will be no unsatisfied Court order or writ of execution affecting the Property. - (4) The Seller warrants that at the Contract Date: - (a) there is no unregistered lease, easement or other right capable of registration and which is required to be registered to give indefeasibility affecting the common property or Body Corporate assets; - (b) there is no proposal to record a new community management statement for the Scheme and it has not received a notice of a meeting of the Body Corporate to be held after the Contract Date or notice of any proposed resolution or a decision of the Body Corporate to consent to the recording of a new community management statement for the Scheme;